korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.sMetaAnnotation.sDocument=//b, //b//

 results in one SToken object overlapping the primary text 'a sample text' being dominated by a SStructure object corresponing to element \<a\>.
-The xml-element \<b\> and its entire subtree is interpreted as meta-data for the SDocument object.
+The xml-element \<b\> and its entire subtree is interpreted as meta data for the SDocument object.

 You can also just address attribute-nodes.
 In that case only the attribute nodes are mapped to a SMetaAnnotation object.
 If an attribute-node is mapped to a SMetaAnnotation object, it is not mapped to a usual SAnnotation object.
 The following xml fragment